 (Bletchley Park Operations Watch, 6 December 1943)

-It was on 3 December that a Ju 88 flying from Bordeaux between 0225 and 0643 was assessed as “possibly a night fighter”, along with another intended to be active from around 1815–2245 hrs.
+The unit’s strength on 3 December was 7 Ju 88 and 2 (1) crews, its stated role “night fighting with special equipment”.
+That day a Ju 88 flying from Bordeaux between 0225 and 0643 had been assessed as “possibly a night fighter”, along with another intended to be active from around 1815–2245 hrs.
 Confirmation came in the form of an activity report from Fliegerführer Atlantik deciphered eight days after the event: